by Melissa LaScaleia

-Lewis Street in the Market Common links the well-known DeVille Street, with it’s offerings of electric bike rides, sushi, and yoga, to Johnson Avenue, which leads out to Farrow Parkway.
-It’s the street with a lot of leafy greenery that borders one of the Market Common’s parking garages.
+Lewis Street in the Market Common links the well-known DeVille Street— with its offerings of electric bike rides, sushi, and yoga— to Johnson Avenue, which leads out to Farrow Parkway.

 Lewis was stationed at Milne Bay, New Guinea as a P-38 fighter pilot in the latter years of the war.
 In 1943 he was reassigned to the 431st Fighter Squadron, 475th Fighter Group, as a first lieutenant.
 He was subsequently reassigned to the 433rd and promoted to captain.
 He also saw combat in Italy with the 82nd and 31st Fighter Groups where he flew P-51s in addition to P-38s.

 Colonel Warren R. Lewis was said to have made a positive impact on others both in his military and civilian life.
-He was noted as a family man with a kind heart, who loved to golf and fish.
-Colonel Warren R. Lewis died on January 13, 2006, and is buried at Fort Sam Houston National Cemetery, San Antonio, Texas.
+He was noted as a family man with a kind heart, who loved golf and fishing.
+Colonel Warren R. Lewis died on January 13, 2006 and is buried at Fort Sam Houston National Cemetery, in San Antonio, Texas.